.

 "You would be allowed to go out if you finished your homework quickly" and not: "You would may go out if..."

-Copyright © 2013 English Spanish Link
+Copyright © 2023 Practising English

 All rights reserved